 Magento vs Shopify – this question is quite nostalgic.
 It takes me back to the time I started working on developing eCommerce websites.
 As I was new to the industry, I had to do a lot of self-learning and research.
 The eCommerce tech world was still in its nascent stage, and no significant discussions around the platforms were happening.

 But this allowed me to explore both these eCommerce giants extensively.
 I have worked on both platforms, experimented with their capabilities, and understood their limitations.
-In this article, I will go over the critical factors involved in choosing between Shopify vs Magento.
+In this article, I will go over the critical factors involved in choosing between Shopify and Magento.

-Before we delve deep into the subject on hand, let me ask you the question that I ask all my clients – “What vision do you have for your business?
+Before we delve deep into the subject at hand, let me ask you the question that I ask all my clients – “What vision do you have for your business?
 How do you think finding the right eCommerce platform will help you attain that dream?”

-You need to know that choosing between Magento vs Shopify is not usually straightforward.
+You need to know that choosing between Magento and Shopify is not usually straightforward.
 It is one of the decisions that can impact the way your business will shape out to be.
 You have to make this decision fairly early on in your journey, and you can’t backtrack once the decision is made.

 As an eCommerce web developer, I insist that my clients understand these four points before picking a platform:

 - The predicted growth of their company

 - Building and running cost of their online store

 - Objectives or reasons why they want an eCommerce store

 - The control they want to have on customer engagement